About Lakeshore

 Economy & Demographics

 Lakeshore's economy is largely driven by its natural resources and outdoor recreation opportunities.
 Many local residents are employed in industries such as tourism, hospitality, and outdoor recreation, catering to the needs of visitors drawn to the area's scenic beauty and abundance of recreational activities.
-Additionally, the community benefits from its proximity to Fresno, the largest city in Fresno County, which serves as a major economic hub for the region, offering employment opportunities in sectors like healthcare, education, and technology.
+The community benefits from its proximity to Fresno, the largest city in Fresno County, which is a major economic hub for the region, offering employment opportunities in sectors like healthcare, education, and technology.

 Elections & Voter Records